CSA-OCP-GER/azure-fundamentals/README.md

 # Azure Fundamentals - Starter Kit

-This repository containes a collection of where to find resources to help you get kickstarted with Microsoft Azure.
+This repository contains a collection of where to find resources to help you get kickstarted with Microsoft Azure.
 These links are discussed in "Azure Fundamentals" workshops held face to face by the Microsoft German CSA-P team.
+If you are interested in deepening your knowledge through more face-to-face events, have a look at the  [Partner Learning Events Website for Germany](https://aka.ms/mehr-wissen).

-## The basics
+## The Basics

 These links are the basics you need to get you started: